cython/cython/docs/src/tutorial/pure.rst

 To avoid conflicts with other kinds of annotation usages, Cython's use of annotations to specify types can be disabled with the ``annotation_typing`` compiler directive<compiler-directives>.
-From Cython 3 you can use this as a decorator, as shown in the following example:
+From Cython 3 you can use this as a decorator or a with statement, as shown in the following example:

 .. literalinclude:: ../../examples/tutorial/pure/disabled_annotations.py